 The CGI also provides a collaborative agreements search engine giving “information on the international collaborative activities, partnerships, and research projects of the University of North Carolina-Chapel Hill,” which may be helpful as well.
 Also check with the Institute for Global Health & Infectious Disease and the School of Public Health Office of Global Health for specific areas of interest and geographic experience of UNC faculty for ideas.
 Many faculty are willing to help with mentoring for international electives.

-One of the best ways to find out who is involved in international projects is by talking with faculty members (teachers, ICM preceptors, Dr. Dent, etc.) and classmates or upperclassmen.
+One of the best ways to find out who is involved in global health projects is by talking with faculty members (teachers, preceptors, OGHE faculty.) and classmates or upperclassmen.
 They will all be glad to help you find what you’re interested in.

 • Scholarships or Grants – there are a wide variety of scholarships and grants on campus that you can apply to as well as those through national organizations such as AMSA, AMA, or AOA that can help make your trip possible.
 A list of funding sources is available here to get you started.

-• Yourself – In most situations, a global health elective is going to cost some money out of your pocket.
-Students in the past have raised money from friends and family, picked up flexible jobs like valeting, waiting tables etc. Funding for global health electives for medical students is limited, particularly for electives which are service-oriented.
+• Yourself – In most situations, a global health elective is going to cost some money out of pocket.

-• Loans – If you are getting credit for your project abroad, you are eligible to receive financial aid.
+• Loans – If you are getting credit for your global project, you are eligible to receive financial aid.
 In order to receive financial aid before your trip, you need to apply for it at least 6 weeks prior to departure (and your elective request/credit application MUST be submitted before you apply).
-For questions regarding loans or other financial issues, contact Sheila Graham (firstname.lastname@example.org, 1001 Bondurant Hall).
-If you want to apply for financial aid loan money for your global health elective you need to register for the elective in the summer session (and you also must pay summer tuition).
+For questions regarding loans or other financial issues, contact the UNC School of Medicine’s Financial Aid team or visit 1001 Bondurant Hall.
+If you want to apply for financial aid loan money for your global health elective, you must to register for the elective in the summer session (and you also must pay summer tuition).
 If you do not need financial aid loan money, you can register for the elective as part of your MS2 fall classes so that the tuition is covered in the tuition package, even though you will complete the elective and required class work and evaluation during the summer.